A timeline of the pandemic spread in India as COVID-19 cases cross 12 lakh mark

 - July 1: Phased reopening under Unlock 2, schools and colleges still remain closed.

-- July 6: India overtakes Russia to become the third worst coronavirus-hit country.
+- July 6: India overtakes Russia to become the third-worst coronavirus-hit country.

 - July 15: India's COVID-19 vaccine candidates COVAXIN & ZyCov-D begin human trials.